 Changes in sleeping patterns.

-Each baby is different and this applies to their rate of growth.
-If your baby is not having a growth spurt at the same time as another baby of the same age, then this is not necessarily something to be concerned about.
+Each baby is different, and this applies to their rate of growth.
+If your baby is not experiencing a growth spurt at the same time as another baby of the same age, then this is not necessarily something to be concerned about.
 Typically, a baby growth spurt will happen around the following times: